Find us at Lower Library 27 (virtual 2020-21), M-F 9am to 4pm

 Call us at 707.826.3341

 Academic recovery is an opportunity to reflect on your past choices and create new goals for a future semester.
 The lessons you learn from overcoming obstacles are fundamental to your future successes.
-By understanding resilience, developing grit, and adopting a growth mindset, you can learn how to move forward.
-We hope these resources will be useful to this next chapter of your journey:
+By understanding resilience, developing grit, adopting a growth mindset, and restoring your motivation, you can learn how to move forward.
+You are not alone and support is available.
+We hope these resources will be useful to this next chapter of your journey.

 Navigating life in and around college is full of challenges, many of them unexpected.
 It is how we approach our life after a difficult experience that really matters.
 Our ability to cultivate resilience when encountering future challenges is ultimately what defines us--and our success.